DLR-SC/tasking-framework/README.md

 # Tasking Framework #

 Tasking Framework is an event-driven multithreading execution platform and software development library.
- It is dedicated to develop space applications, which perform on-board data processing and sophisticated control algorithms.
+  It is dedicated to develop embedded software with static memory requirements as well as non-embedded software.
+Therefore, the applicability of Tasking Framework covers developing embedded software for illustrative case studies for educational purpose, prototypes, on-board software, etc.

 ## Copyrights ##
 Copyright 2012 German Aerospace Center (DLR) SC